hathora/builder/README.md

 error: string
 ```

-Next, run `rtag init` to initialize your project.
-Then run `rtag dev` to start the debug server.
+Next, run `hathora init` to initialize your project.
+Then run `hathora dev` to start the debug server.
 Visit http://localhost:3000 where you see the following Prototype UI view:

 ![image](https://user-images.githubusercontent.com/5400947/134371999-eca307b9-4e28-4313-96c1-1f8cbcbddec3.png)